 No matter how old you are, sleeping well is an essential part of overall health and emotional well-being.
 As most of us know, lack of sleep can make you feel worn out and irritable, impacting things like mental alertness and concentration.
 A full night’s sleep allows your body to repair any cell damage that occurred during the day, leaving you feeling refreshed and ready to go in the morning.
-That old adage about getting your beauty sleep is also true.
-A deep sleep helps repair skin cells as well.
+That old adage about getting your beauty sleep is also true - a deep sleep can help repair skin cells as well.

 In a recent population survey, 30 percent of older adults reported being dissatisfied with their sleep.
 Perhaps it’s because as we age, a number of sleep patterns begin to change.
 You may have a harder time falling and staying asleep.
 Many older adults don’t sleep as deeply, with less time spent in a deep, dreamless sleep and they wake up more often.

 Older adults may also become sleepier earlier in the evening and wake up earlier in the morning.
 As the protagonist in Ernest Hemingway’s The Old Man and the Sea famously declares, “Age is my alarm clock.
 Why do old men wake so early?
 Is it to have one longer day?”
 A lovely sentiment, but it’s more likely Santiago is waking up early because of age-related changes to his circadian rhythm (that internal clock which tells you when to go to bed and when to wake up).